TimDOtt/odin-landing-page/README.md

 # odin-landing-page
 Odin landing page project.
 This project will showcase my furthered knowledge of HTML and CSS.
+I do not know how to make it responsive as of yet.
+Once the screen shrinks enough it will break.
+Plans to fix that once I learn CSS better

+#Technologies in use
+---
+* HTML
+* CSS
+* Flexbox

 Image credits: